Quantum state spectrum and field theory of D$0$-brane: Introduction

 Below we briefly describe the results of \cite{Bandos:2022uoz,Bandos:2022dpx} as they provide one of the motivations for our present study.
-In \cite{Bandos:2022uoz} the supersymmetric and $\kappa$--symmetric action possessing the properties expected for the complete action of multiple D$0$-brane (mD$0$) system has been constructed.
+In \cite{Bandos:2022uoz} the supersymmetric and $\kappa$-symmetric action possessing the properties expected for the complete action of multiple D$0$-brane (mD$0$) system has been constructed.
 Its properties and the $11$D origin were studied in \cite{Bandos:2022dpx}.
-The appropriate quantization of this dynamical system will supposedly give the mD$0$ field theory, a field theory in superspace with additional non-commutative coordinates, the study of which might provide an important insight into String/M-theory.
+The appropriate quantization of this dynamical system will supposedly give the mD$0$ field theory.
+This is a field theory in superspace with additional non-commutative coordinates, the study of which might provide an important insight into String/M-theory.

-The problem of quantization of mD$0$ action of \cite{Bandos:2022uoz,Bandos:2022dpx} is nontrivial in many respects and one of the motivation for the present study is to create the basis for such quantization.
+The problem of quantization of mD$0$ action of \cite{Bandos:2022uoz,Bandos:2022dpx} is nontrivial in many respects and one of the motivations for the present study is to create the basis for such quantization.

 In this paper we will quantize the single D$0$-brane model in its spinor moving frame formulation \cite{Bandos:2000tg}.
-Besides being the first stage to the mD$0$ supersymmetric field theory, such a study is interesting on its own.
-The reason is that, although the quantization of D$p$-branes and, particularly of D$0$-branes, were discussed in the literature \cite{Kallosh:1997nr}, to the best of our knowledge neither the quantum state spectrum of D$0$-brane have been analysed, nor the corresponding field theory have been studied before.
-Furthermore, the quantization in spinor moving frame formulation allows to elaborate the spinor helicity formalism for type IIA scattering amplitudes which involve D$0$-branes.
+Besides being the first step towards the mD$0$ supersymmetric field theory, such a study is interesting on its own.
+Although the quantization of D$p$-branes and, particularly of D$0$-branes, were discussed in the literature \cite{Kallosh:1997nr}, to the best of our knowledge the quantum state spectrum of D$0$-brane has not been analyzed, and the corresponding field theory has been studied before.
+Furthermore, the quantization in spinor moving frame formulation allows us to elaborate the spinor helicity formalism for type IIA scattering amplitudes which involve D$0$-branes.
 In concluding Sec.~\ref{Conclusion} we briefly discuss the spinor helicity formalism for D$0$-brane in its relation with spinor moving frame formulation.